Spirit and Frontier Airlines plan to merge - KTVZ

 “This transaction is centered around creating an aggressive ultra-low fare competitor to serve our guests even better, expand career opportunities for our team members and increase competitive pressure, resulting in more consumer-friendly fares for the flying public,” said Spirit CEO Ted Christie.

-But the two airlines’ combined fourth quarter revenue was down only 2% from their combined revenue in the final three months of 2019, ahead of the pandemic.
+But the two airlines’ combined fourth quarter revenue was down only 2% from their combined revenue in the final three months of 2019.
 That’s much closer to pre-pandemic levels than at the four major airlines.
 Much of that is due to the fact they depend primarily on leisure travelers, not business passengers, who have been slower to return to flying.

 Low fares, low approval

-Spirit by far had the most number of passenger complaints per number of passengers, according to federal statistics, with 13.25 complaints per 100,000 passengers, according to stats from January through September last year kept by the US Department of Transportation.
+Spirit had by far the highest number of passenger complaints, with 13.25 complaints per 100,000 passengers, according to stats from January through September 2021 kept by the US Department of Transportation.
 JetBlue had the second most complaints on that basis with 6.85, while Frontier had the third most in the industry with 5.76.
-Frontier had by far the worst rate of complaints in the same period of 2020, when it had 60.24 complaints per 100,000 customers.
+Frontier had by far the worst rate of complaints in the same period of 2020, when it recorded 60.24 complaints per 100,000 customers.

 Frontier and Spirit also had the industry’s worst customer satisfaction ratings, according to the American Customer Satisfaction Index.